-If the App Problem You Should Is unable to be downloaded or installed.
-You cannot download or install the app.
-Contact Customer Service Team.
-Alarm FAQ If the Alarm Problem You Should Light flashes yellow and Horn sounds three "chirps" every minute.
-Voice: "Detector error.
-Please see manual or call customer service" every 5 hours.
-Malfunction Signal.
-Device is not working properly and needs to be replaced.
+TROUBLESHOOTING GUIDE If the Alarm Problem You should Horn "chirps" about once per minute.
+Low battery warning.
+Immediately replace the Alarm.
+Horn does three "chirps" every minute; LED has 3 rapid Green flashes with "chirps".
+MALFUNCTION SIGNAL.
+Device is not working properly, and needs to be replaced.
 Units under warranty should be returned to manufacturer for replacement.
 See "Limited Warranty" for details.
-Horn sounds 5 "chirps" every minute.
-End of Life Signal.
+The light flashes GREEN and the horn sounds 5 "chirps" every minute.
+END OF LIFE SIGNAL.
 Alarm needs to be replaced.
-Immediately replace and deactivate the alarm.
-Does not connect to your Wireless / Bluetooth or opportunity missed for pairing.
-Alarm will not pair or you would like to reset the device to clear all settings.
-Press the test button 5 times to reset alarm and try to pair to Wireless and Bluetooth again.
-Horn sounds 1 "chirp" every minute.
-Low Battery.
-Replace battery in Alarm.
-Immediately replace the battery, you can orde replacement batteries at www.firstalertstore.co Carbon Monoxide Alarm ONLY: CO Alarm goes back into alarm 4 minutes after you Silence it.
+Immediately replace the Alarm.
+Carbon Monoxide Alarm ONLY: CO Alarm goes back into alarm 4 minutes after you Silence it.
 CO levels indicate a potentially dangerous situation.
-If you are feeling symptoms of CO poisoning, evacuate your home and call 911 or the Fire Department.
-Refer to "What To Do If the CO Alarm Sounds" on page 11 for details.
+IF YOU ARE FEELING SYMPTOMS OF CO POISONING, EVACUATE your home and call 911 or the Fire Department.
+Refer to "If The CO Alarm Sounds" for details.
 CO Alarm sounds frequently even though no high levels of CO are revealed in an investigation.
 The CO Alarm may be improperly located.
-Refer to "Where to Install" on page 6 for details.
+Refer to "Where to Install This Alarm" for details.
 Relocate your Alarm.
 If frequent alarms continue, have home rechecked for potential CO problems.
 You may be experiencing an intermittent CO problem.
 Smoke Alarm ONLY: Smoke Alarm sounds when no smoke is visible.
-Unwanted alarm may be caused by non- emergency source like cooking smoke.
-Silence alarm on App or using unit button; clean the alarm's cover with a soft, clean cloth If frequent unwanted alarms continue, relocate your alarm.
-Alarm may be too close to kitchen cooking appliance, or steamy bathroom.

-If you have questions that cannot be answered by reading this manual, contact the Customer Service Team at onelinksupport@firstalert.com or 1 (833) ONE-LINK (1-833-663-5465)
+Unwanted alarm may be caused by non-emergency source like cooking smoke.
+Silence Alarm using Test/Silence button; clean the Alarm's cover with a soft, clean cloth.
+If frequent unwanted alarms continue, relocate your Alarm.
+Alarm may be too close to a kitchen, cooking appliance, or steamy bathroom.
+If you have questions that cannot be answered by y reading this manual, call Consumer Affairs at 1-800 -323-9005, M-F 7:30 a.m. to 5:00 p.m.
+(CST)